LaChanze consistently brings women of complexity and triumph into the cultural lexicon with a career that has spanned nearly forty Broadway seasons.

 Idina has won a Tony, Obie, and Drama League Award for her work in the theater.
 Broadway: If/Then, Wicked, Aida, Rent.
 Off-Broadway: Skintight (Roundabout), See What I Wanna See (Public Theatre), The Vagina Monologues (West Side Theatre), The Wild Party (MTC), Hair (Encores).
 Regional: Wicked (San Francisco), If/Then (Washington, DC).
 Menzel also premiered Wicked in the West End, receiving the Theatregoers Choice Award.
 Film: You Are So Not Invited to My Bat Mitzvah, Which Way to the Stage?
 (Documentary), Enchanted 2: Disenchanted, Frozen 2, Uncut Gems, American Murderer, Cinderella, Frozen, Enchanted, Ask the Dust, Rent.
 TV: “Beaches,” “Glee,” PBS special, “Barefoot at the Symphony,” (accompanying live album).
 Idina prides herself on the importance of new musicals, creating original roles, and promoting young composers.
 Thanks to the two amazing men in her life, her son Walker and husband Aaron, for their love and support.
 Thank you to the redwoods for teaching us about resilience, patience, and nature’s ability to help us heal.

-Abbey Rayburn Hirons is proud to be a member of the inaugural BGA Advisory Council.
+Abbey Rayburn Hirons (she/her) is proud to be a member of the inaugural BGA Advisory Council.
 She has been working in the Wardrobe departments of various professional theater organizations for over 25 years.
 With a career spanning national and international touring, supervising numerous Broadway musicals and plays, working with full-body costume characters, keeping magicians’ secrets, and filming Diana in the fall of 2020, she loves all aspects of bringing the live theater experience to audiences.
 Abbey is excited to work and communicate with others within and outside the theater community to practice our craft in a more sustainable and efficient manner.

 Luis Salgado is an award-winning director, choreographer, performer, and educator from Puerto Rico whose work bridges Broadway, film, Cirque du Soleil, international stages, and community empowerment.
 He has directed concerts for Viva Broadway and serves on its advisory board.
 An original cast member of In the Heights, his directing and choreographic credits include Aida, Ragtime, Matilda, Beautiful: The Carole King Musical, On Your Feet!, and In the Heights, among others.
 Most recently, he has helped developed new works such as ¡Americano!, Barba: El Musical, This Is Not a Drill, Aguardiente, and a Latin Rhythms re-imagining of Jesus Christ Superstar.
 Through Salgado Productions and his nonprofit R.Evolución Latina, he champions “Art with a Purpose,” creating spaces that empower artists, celebrate Latin culture, and build community worldwide.